Genivia/ugrep/README.md

                   options -c, -l or -L are used.
 This option is enabled by --pretty when the output is sent to a terminal.

-           -U, --binary
+           -U, --ascii, --binary
-                  Disables Unicode matching for binary file matching, forcing PATTERN to match bytes, not Unicode characters.
+                  Disables Unicode matching for ASCII and binary matching.
+PATTERN matches bytes, not Unicode characters.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
 See also option --dotall.

            -u, --ungroup